akimwong/3_Cloud/README.md

 ## Overview
-Collection of personal tools and technology experiments.
-These solutions focus on practicing with new technologies to enhance individual productivity and learning.
-All projects are designed for local testing and development, with AWS cloud services.</p>
+Collection of personal projects and technology tests focused on practicing with new technologies to enhance individual productivity and learning.
+All projects are designed for local testing and development using AWS cloud services. </p>

 ## Projects